List of Rock and Roll Hall of Fame inductees: Previously nominated artists

-The following artists have been nominated at least once for the Rock and Roll Hall of Fame, but have yet to be selected as an inductee.
+The following is a complete list of artists that have been nominated at least once for the Rock and Roll Hall of Fame, but have yet to be selected as an inductee.

-D. Band member Nile Rodgers was inducted as an Award for Music Excellence recipient in 2017.
+D. Band member Nile Rodgers was inducted in the Award for Musical Excellence category in 2017.

 E. Band members Clyde McPhatter and Jackie Wilson were both inducted as solo artists in 1987, and McPhatter was inducted a second time as a member of the Drifters in 1988.

-F. In addition to this nomination for his solo career, Ben E. King was inducted as a member of The Drifters in 1988.
+F. Billy Idol said his guitarist Steve Stevens would be inducted alongside him if he were selected in 2025.

-G. In addition to these nominations for her solo career, Chaka Khan was also nominated four times as a member of Rufus.
+G. Band member Bootsy Collins was inducted as a member of Parliament-Funkadelic in 1997.

-H. In 2020, the band was nominated as "Rufus featuring Chaka Khan".
+H. In addition to this nomination for his solo career, Ben E. King was inducted as a member of The Drifters in 1988.

-I. In addition to this nomination for his solo career, Sting was inducted as a member of The Police in 2003.
+I. Band member Chaka Khan was inducted in the Award for Musical Excellence category for her solo career in 2023.

-J. In addition to this nomination for his solo career, Steve Winwood was inducted as a member of Traffic in 2004.
+J. In addition to this nomination for his solo career, Sting was inducted as a member of The Police in 2003.

-2023 nominees
+K. Band member Eric Burdon was inducted as a member of The Animals in 1994.

-The nominees for the Rock and Roll Hall of Fame class of 2023 were announced on February 1, 2023.
+L. In addition to this nomination for his solo career, Steve Winwood was inducted as a member of Traffic in 2004.